Hugo-Carbiener/Hugo-Carbiener/README.md

 Despite a few issues during the developpement, the game turned out accordingly to our expectations and I am particularly proud of the art and of the workflow I managed to achieve.

+It is fantastic to discover new tools that drastically enhance your **workflow**.
+Well that is a particularly good example.
+I am using **Aseprite** to draw my pixel-art assets and amongst many fantastic tools, aseprite offers a **scripting API**.
+Browsing itch.io, I found a script which, for a few dollars, would allow me to export parts of my drawing in a single click (and as a spritesheet if I was drawing animations)!
+No more need to single out every asset and its variations in a seperate file and then export it, now this whole process is instant.
+Even better, Unity keeps reference of your sprite and the modifications applied and links it to the sprite file.
+So as long as your export with the same name as previously, all the modifications will be instanly applied and all the objects and prefabs will have the new sprite.
+What does all this paragraph means?
+I can redraw some assets, make some slight modifications, anything ... and in a single click, all my sprite are updated and remain in the right place in Unity, I am super proud of my pipeline.

 Play the game on [Itchi.io](https://flegmatik-surf.itch.io/neon-dice).

+**Technologies used:** C#/Unity, Aseprite, Git
+**Team size:** 7
+**Project duration:** 48h
+**Tasks:** 2D asset production and integration

 <br/>